Mugambi24/SARS_CoV2_Bioinformatics_Project/README.md

 ## Overview

-This project focuses on the bioinformatics analysis of SARS-CoV-2 whole genome sequencing data.
+This project focuses on the bioinformatics analysis of SARS-CoV-2 whole-genome sequencing data.
 The workflow includes quality assessment, genome alignment, variant identification, and genomic characterization using reproducible computational approaches.